-- Staff becomes aware of a suspected or actual privacy incident. - Staff notifies Program Manager immediately. - Program Manager notifies County COR and County Privacy and Compliance Officer immediately upon knowledge of incident. - Program Manager completes and returns an initial HHSA Privacy Incident Report (PIR) to the County COR and County Privacy and Compliance Officer within one business day. - Continue investigation and provide daily updates to the County Privacy and Compliance Officer. - Provide a completed HHSA Privacy Incident Report (PIR) to the County COR and County Privacy and Compliance Officer within 7 business days. - Complete any other actions as directed by the County Privacy and Compliance Officer.

-San Diego County contracted providers should work directly with their agency's legal counsel to determine external reporting and regulatory notification requirements.
-Additional compliance and privacy resources are available at:
+- 1. Staff becomes aware of a suspected or actual privacy incident. - 2.
+Staff notifies Program Manager immediately. - 3.
+Program Manager notifies County COR and County Privacy and Compliance Officer immediately upon knowledge of incident. - 4.
+Program Manager completes and returns an initial HHSA Privacy Incident Report (PIR) (located on the HHSA Business Assurance & Compliance website) to the County COR and County Privacy and Compliance Officer within one (1) business day. - 5.
+Continue investigation and provide daily updates to the County Privacy and Compliance Officer. - 6.
+Provide a completed HHSA Privacy Incident Report (PIR) to the County COR and County Privacy and Compliance Officer within seven (7) business days. - 7.
+Complete any other actions as directed by the County Privacy and Compliance Officer. - San Diego County contracted providers should work directly with their agency's legal counsel to determine external reporting and regulatory notification requirements.
+Additional compliance and privacy resources are available at the HHSABAC website.